slorber/use-async-setState/README.md

 };
 ```

-This way you are sure to read your writes
+This way you are sure to read your state writes in the async closure:

 ```ts
   const incrementTwice = async () => {